 Each point has several bullet points underneath.
 To raise healthy cows, we have to fertilize pastures, and we want to cross fence one.
 Once that is done, we will close the gate to one half of the pasture to keep the cows out, and then disk, fertilize and plant a mixture of bahia and rye grasses.
 The bahia will provide grass during the summer, and the rye during the winter, which will cut down on the amount of hay we have to feed.
 Of course, they will be more limited to the rye grass, as they could easily gorge themselves on it and cause bloat – something we want to avoid at all costs.
 I have a trochar and know how to use it, but cringe at the thought.
 And no. You don’t want to know.

-In making out a SPP, I realized that our lives became more focused, and although not easier in the arena of labor, but simpler in terms of knowing what I need to do at any given moment, and where to focus our money.
-I no longer have to wonder if it would be better to do this, or smarter to buy that.
+In making out a SPP, I realize our lives are more focused.
+Not necessarily easier in the arena of labor, but simpler in terms of knowing what I need to do and where to focus our spending.
+I no longer wonder if it would be better to do this, or smarter to buy that.
 All I have to do is think back to what is written in the SPP, and I find my decision has really already been made.

 When I see people in stores or driving down a road, I often notice an expression on their faces that are daunting.
 It’s a cross between frenetic energy, stress and confusion.
 I often wonder if they are stressed because they are in a hurry to get somewhere, but don’t have a clue where their final destination is.
 I want to be that crazy person who flags them down or stops them in the aisle and ask them, “Do you have a Seven Point Plan?”
 Considering I have too much work to do here on the farm, and can’t afford 30 days in the slammer, I keep my thoughts and comments to myself.
 But here in my posts, I don’t have to worry about spending the next few weeks in a cell – I can go ahead and ask.